 The recommendation of the department should be a major factor in the final decision.
 If there is disagreement between the department and members of the administration over the final decision, department members and members of the administration shall meet together and resolve their differences.
 At the time the candidate for department chair is officially offered the position, there should be substantial agreement between the administration and the department that the candidate is acceptable to both.
-When the department officially makes its recommendation known to the school dean, the dean will forward it with his or her recommendation for or against to the prevost, who will forward it with his or her recommendation for or against to the president.
+When the department officially makes its recommendation known to the school dean, the dean will forward it with his or her recommendation for or against to the previoent.